Countryside Broadband FAQ (View PDF)

 • What if I cannot get the radio signal from where I live?

-• Can I buy the radio and antenna?
+• Can I buy the system?

 • Are the radio signals dangerous to my health?